ImRyanFromIT/imryanfrom.it/content/posts/Build-A-Blog/index.md

 ### Hugo Hosting
 #### Pre-Provision Requirements
-1. Windows AD-DS
+1. Windows domain
 2. Create a Service Account.
-We need to create a service account in order to provide the web server access to files on the file server.
+We need it to create a service account in order to provide the web server access to files on the file server.
 I’m just using a standard service account, not a gMSA.
 3. Acquire a domain name from GoDaddy/Cloudflare/etc
 4. Acquire SSL Certificate.
 There are ways to get one of these very cheap or straight up for free.
 I go into more detail on this in the ‘Security’ section.
 5. Acquire a test site from Hugo/Jekyll/etc and drop it into your file server(or finish your own site before you start).
 Make sure it's in a share accessible by the service account you created earlier. **Important** - If you’re using Hugo, you need to ensure your site has a /public/ folder.
 This is the folder that we point IIS to.
 If it doesn’t, Hugo will create one with the command hugo server -w
 6. Port forward the IP address of the web server you’ll be exposing to the internet. **I highly recommend you get a reverse proxy service rather than expose your WAN address directly.** More details on this will again be found in the ‘Security’ section.

 #### Self hosting and IIS
-The three primary goals I have with IIS hosting are to keep everything simple, stable, and secure.
+The primary goals I have with IIS hosting are to keep everything simple, stable, and secure.
 Specifically:
 1. I want to keep the website files off of the web server, and centralized on my file server.
-2. I want to keep the building of the website(and the dependencies required) off of the web server.
-3. I want to manage the SSL certificate in one place.
+2. I want to manage the SSL certificate in one place.
-4. I want the ability to burn and recreate the web server when necessary as easily as possible.
+3. I want the ability to burn and recreate the web server when necessary as easily as possible.

 #### Provision Server
-I used PowerShell primarily deploy and configure IIS and the scripts used can be found here or below.[1]
+I used PowerShell primarily deploy and configure IIS.
+[The scripts used can be found here](https://github.com/ImRyanFromIT/PowerShell_Misc/tree/master/IIS) or below.

 1. Roles and Features
-    * As with any Windows server, you should only install the roles and feature you need.
+    * As with any Windows server, you should only install the roles and features you need.
 Below is what I consider the minimum when deploying IIS for the first time.

 {{< highlight PowerShell >}}
 Install-WindowsFeature -Name Web-Server, Web-HTTP-Logging, Web-Log-Libraries, Web-Filtering, Web-CertProvider, Web-Http-Redirect -includemanagementtools